nharada1/taro-docs/release-log/release-log-2024-08-26/index.md

     ![Area Selection](polygons.webp)
 </div>

-## 💽 Per-Site Layouts
+## 💽 Customized Site Surveys
-A bit of a behind the scenes change, but Taro now supports arbitrary site setups.
+A bit of a behind the scenes change, but Taro AI now supports customized survey forms for each site.
 Want to use a different health scoring system?
 Want to specify how each DBH was measured?
 Need to add a "has bees" option for dangerous site?
 Pick whatever layout you want when creating a site, and if you want a layout that isn't listed we'll create a new one for you!

 ## 🌵 Multi-stem DBH
 No more writing multi-stem information in the comments!
 The multi-stem DBH field accepts both single-stem and multi-stem measurements.